Release Date: 5/23/2012

 Also Available On

-The fourth DiRT game to come from Codemasters was out of left field.
+The fourth DiRT game to come from Codemasters was out of the left field.
 A rally racing simulator turned arcade demolition derby?
 The truth of the matter is that the game is solid and is a lot of fun with friends.
-The single player AI is frustrating and annoying, but after you finish these events for achievements you won’t come back to it.
+The single-player AI is frustrating and annoying, but after you finish these events for achievements you won’t come back to it.
 Some people seem to be pretty harsh on the game, so let me stamp out a few fires here.
 It’s the AI that makes it feel like you have low top speed.
-The game has a very fast sense of speed, but Codemasters chose to use the much hated “rubber-band AI”.
+The game has a very fast sense of speed, but Codemasters chose to use the much-hated “rubber-band AI”.